bowman2001/perplexdoc/content/doc/replace/howto-replace.md

 | Insertion   | +insert | {+insert} |

 {{< mnote up=16 >}}
-These codes are substituted with the help of short regular expressions in the layout template [`content.html`]({{< relref "doc/appendix/content" >}}).
-Every call of `.Content` in the Markdown templates is replaced with this partial.
-Other Hugo themes could use it as well.
+These codes are substituted with the help of short regular expressions in the layout template [`content.html`]({{< relref "doc/appendix/replacements" >}}).
+Every direct call of `.Content` in the Markdown templates is replaced with this partial, which processes `.Content`.
 {{< /mnote >}}

 [^todo]:| Break       | /       | break{/}here |